89jobrien/valai/README.md

-# Val: A Modular, Multi-Agent AI Assistant
+# ValAI: A Modular, Multi-Agent AI Assistant

-Val is a sophisticated, command-line-based **AI assistant** built on a powerful multi-agent architecture.
+ValAI is a sophisticated, command-line-based **AI assistant** built on a powerful multi-agent architecture.
 It uses a central router to intelligently delegate tasks to a suite of specialized agents, each equipped with unique tools for specific requests.
 This modular design allows for easy extension and customization, making ValAI a robust platform for building advanced AI applications.

 ---